Here are all the members of Congress who are boycotting Trump’s inauguration

 The boycott movement began with Georgia Rep. John Lewis, a civil rights icon, who said he did not view Trump as a “legitimate president” because of allegations that Russia attempted to sway the election in Trump’s favor.
 After Trump responded with several highly critical tweets about Lewis, Democrats rallied behind Lewis, and as of Saturday night, 17 members of Congress have announced they will not attend.

-None of the Democrats who are boycotting are part of the House leadership for their party.
+None of the Democrats who are boycotting is part of the House leadership for the party.
 All except one of those who are received at least 64 percent of their district’s vote in the November election.

 Arizona Rep. Raúl Grijalva